Fixed vs. Portable Gas Detectors

 - Less likely to be broken or lost by employees

-Fixed and Wall Mounted Gas Detector Disadvantages:
+Fixed and Wall Mounted Gas Detector Cons:

 - Higher cost to monitor multiple areas